python-geeks/Automation-scripts/keylogger_using_pynput/README.md

 pip install pynput
 ```

-Recommened: Install the module after creating a virtual environment.
+Recommended: Install the module after creating a virtual environment.

 ## Execution
 - To run the program, type the following command into your terminal